jolin-nexthink/nxt2itsm/README.md

 Most of the configuration will be done in the settings.json file.
 You can find how the file is structured by accessing the following link: "https://appliance_fqdn/"

 Note that to access the https page, some certificates need to be put in place in a subfolder "keys".
+The files in the folder upon installation are simply examples.

 You can have 3 potential files in there depending if you are using trusted certificates or self-signed one:

 	cert.pem -> the certificate file
 	key.pem -> the associated key